subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 2. [X] DuckDB extension extracts subplan and sends it to the server

-3. [X] Server transforms substrait plan to Polars expressions and executes them over Parquet files
+3. [X] Server transforms substrait plan to Polars expressions and executes them over Parquet files.

-Comment: More has been done, in fact.
+**Comment:** More has been done, in fact.
 The server is already split into portal and worker code.
 The portal code rewrites the plan, i.e. it extracts the parts that are relevant for workers and sends them back to the extension per table and worker.

 #### M4